shruthi-murali/mis531_datadevils_atp/README.md

 # mis531_datadevils_atp
-MIS 531 Oracle based database for the
+MIS 531 Oracle based database for the Association of Tennis Professionals